VirtualFlyBrain/VFBquery/performance.md

 All performance tests completed!
 ================================================================================
 test_term_info_performance (src.test.term_info_queries_test.TermInfoQueriesTest)
-Performance test for specific term info queries. ... ok
+Performance test for specific term info queries. ...
+Not caching result for FBbt_00003748: all 12 queries failed Not caching incomplete result for FBbt_00003748
+Not caching result for FBbt_00003748: all 12 queries failed Not caching incomplete result for FBbt_00003748 ok

 ----------------------------------------------------------------------
-Ran 1 test in 1.745s
+Ran 1 test in 1.407s

 OK
 VFBquery functions patched with caching support